rastersoft/tabletwm/README.md

     onscreen_keyboard_map:us
     launcher_command:/usr/bin/xterm

-The first entry specifies that the keyboard layout must be US.
+The first entry specifies that the physical keyboard layout must be US.
+This is set by calling to **setxkbmap**.

 The second entry specifies that the on-screen keyboard layout must be US (so the layout will be taken from the file /etc/tabletwm/us.keymap).